mrBettazzi/exercise-tracker/README.md

 // Learn more about service workers: https://bit.ly/CRA-PWA serviceWorker.unregister();
 ```
-Note that it invokes `src/App.js`.
 We don't need neither specific `.css` files here, nor *serviceWorker*,
-so for our scope `src/index.js`can be trimmed down this way :
+so for our scope `src/index.js` is trimmed down this way :
 ```
 import React from 'react';
 import ReactDOM from 'react-dom';